Leadership Rewards and Recognition

 How Leaders Make People Feel Important Through Rewards and Recognition

 A key leadership trait is the ability to inspire followership.
 In addition to supplying a shared vision and direction, leaders must develop a relationship with the people they inspire to follow them.
+Only through attracting followers is a leader successful in their role.

 The successful leadership relationship inspires people to become more than they might have been without the relationship.
 Following an effective leader, people accomplish and achieve more than they may ever have dreamed possible.